‘Living Single’ Reboot? Queen Latifah Teases TV Restart Of Underrated Precursor To ‘Friends’ [Video]

 Entertainment powerhouse Queen Latifah is hoping to rewrite a passage in television history that was nearly forgotten, thanks to a certain group of Friends.

-In August of 1993, more than a year before the popular NBC sitcom hit the airwaves, network competitor FOX began running Living Single, a comedy series created by Yvette Lee Bowser, that focused on a close-knit collective of six African-American friends who either lived in or often visited the brownstone of lead character Khadijah James, played by Latifah (the show was also notable for its theme song, which the multi-talent loaned her Grammy-winning singing and rhyming skills to).
+In August of 1993, more than a year before the popular NBC sitcom hit the airwaves, network competitor FOX began running Living Single, a comedy series created by Yvette Lee Bowser, that focused on a close-knit collective of six African-American friends who either lived in or often visited the brownstone where lead character Khadijah James, played by Latifah, resided.
+The show was also notable for its theme song, which the multi-talent loaned her Grammy-winning singing and rhyming skills to.

 Thanks to its positive portrayal of successful Black women and a great lead-in with comedian Martin Lawrence’s similarly celebrated Martin, Living Single managed to rack up a strong fan base that helped the series run for five years, but it wasn’t always easy: once Friends hit the proverbial map in 1994, the rules seemingly changed.